Learnware-LAMDA/Beimingwu/docs/content/en/overview/installation.md

 # Environment Installation

 In order to enable users to interact with the Beimingwu system easily and efficiently, we provide a series of simple and user-friendly interfaces in the `learnware` Python package.
-With just a few lines of code, everyone can implement functions such as "learnware specification generation," "learnware submission," "learnware search," and "learnware deployment".
+With just a few lines of code, everyone can implement functions such as "learnware specification generation," "learnware upload," "learnware search," and "learnware deployment".

 The `learnware` package is currently avabilable on the [PyPI](https://pypi.org/project/learnware/), and its specific installation method is as follows:
 ```bash